mnara-solutions/utiliti.dev/README.md

 ## Todo

+- [ ] Spinners when processing a large amount of data
 - [ ] Add JSON "prettier" output
 - [ ] Simple editor with line numbers for encode & decoder IO
 - [ ] Prevent private note from ever posting plaintext to backend if javascript is not enabled
 - [ ] Favicon + icon
-- [ ] Tooltip for icon buttons + copy confirmation
 - [ ] Better local development instructions since it requires wrangler which requires a cloudflare account.
 - [ ] Remove mistakenly committed .idea folder
 - [ ] SEO